jxh01753/pc-pp-1/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+A live deployment is available here - [https://quizzical-almeida-d7ab56.netlify.com/](https://quizzical-almeida-d7ab56.netlify.com/)

 ### Prerequisites